Legal Billing Software: The 18 Best Options in 2025

 • integrations with legal accounting software and payment processing platforms, including LawPay

-Uniquely, CaseFox offers a free “solo” version that allows you to try out all features for up to four cases.
+Uniquely, Casefox offers a free “solo” version that allows you to try out all features for up to four cases.

-As of February 2025, pricing ranges from $39-$79 per user per month not including payment processing.
+As of March 2025, pricing ranges from $39-$79 per user per month not including payment processing.

 CosmoLex